Spectricity and MEDs Technologies Enter Distribution Agreement for Multispectral Sensing in East and Southeast Asia

 Spectricity is a fabless semiconductor company headquartered in Belgium, specializing in the development and manufacturing of spectral sensing solutions for consumer and mobile devices.
 Founded in 2018 as a spin-off from imec, Spectricity has quickly established itself as a pioneer in the field, driven by a deep patent portfolio and a commitment to innovation.
 With the aim of bringing true colors to all mobile devices, Spectricity’s technology promises to unlock new possibilities for accurate color photography, personalized cosmetics, e-commerce applications, and beyond.

-Visit our LinkedIn page.
+Visit our LinkedIn page for more information.

 Spectricity Announces Collaboration with Qualcomm to Bring Spectral Imaging to Next Generation Smartphones, Unlocking Accurate Color and Seeing Beyond What’s Visible.